shadowed1/ChromeOS_PowerControl/README.md

 - 0.58: `Implemented Sleep Loop script to allow preserving charge status while sleeping in any sleep state.
 Removed deep sleep syntax support since that is no longer needed.
 Removed old sleep logic from Installer.` <br><br>
 - 0.59: `Fixed slow startup issues and added safety fallback logic for startup.
 Removed cpu_detect logic repetition in PowerControl for lower cpu usage.
 Lowered config refresh interval on all scripts by a few seconds.
 Added sudo to PID and run flag removal.` <br><br>
-- 0.60: `Fixed sleepcontrol from saving extremely dim values.
-Added arc script to toggle on/off Android VM` <br><br>
+- 0.60: `Fixed sleepcontrol from saving extremely dim display values.
+Added arc script to toggle on/off Android VM.
+Lowered default min_temp FanControl value.` <br><br>
 __Acknowledgements:__

 - Thanks to WesBosch for helping me learn to make an installer: